Yostardev/yostar-sdk-server-doc/docs/EN/YostarSDKServerAPI_EN.md

 http://???.api.yostar.com

-We provide: API domain, notifySecretKey，userAppKey
+We provide: API domain, notifySecretKey(Verify Server Notify)，userAppKey(Verify User Accesstoken)

 We need: notifyUrl, which serves as a notification address